mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/ethics.md

   killed Christ in good faith were free from sin; and also among the condemned propositions was ‘A man does not become better or worse on account of the works he does’.

+## Aquinas' ethical system

+* Aristotle in describing human action makes use of two key concepts: that of voluntariness and that of purpose.
+For him, something is voluntary if it is originated by an agent free from compulsion or error; it is a purpose if chosen as part of an overall plan of life.
+His concept of the voluntary was too broad and his concept of purpose too narrow to demarcate most of the moral choices of everyday life.
+While retaining and refining Aristotle's concepts, Aquinas introduced the concept of intention to fill the gap between the two of them.
+* There are three types of action: those that are ends in themselves, those that are means to ends, and those that we do, perhaps reluctantly, as unavoidable accompaniments of actions of the first two kinds.
+It is in actions of the middle kind that we exhibit intention: we intend to achieve the end by the means.
+Actions of the third kind are not intentional, but merely voluntary.
+Voluntariness, then, is the broadest category; whatever is intentional is voluntary, but not vice versa.
+Intention itself, while not as broad as voluntariness, is a broader concept than Aristotle's purpose.
+* Human acts may be divided into three categories in respect of moral evaluation.
+Some kinds of act are good, some are bad, and some are indifferent.
+Each individual action in the concrete will be performed in particular circumstances with a particular end in view.
+For an individual action to be morally good, it must belong to a class of acts that is not bad, it must take place in appropriate circumstances, and it must be done with a virtuous intention (MK: is there also moral classification of purposes?).
+If any of these elements is missing, it is a bad act (MK: may there not be indifferent acts then?).
+Consequently, a bad intention can spoil a good act, but a good intention cannot redeem a bad act.
+We may not do evil that good may come.
+* Though an erroneous conscience always binds us, it does not always excuse us.
+* Against Abelard Aquinas insists that good will cannot be fully genuine unless it is put into action when opportunity arises.
+* For Aquinas, foresight is not the same thing as intention: a consequence may be foreseen without being intended.
+* The reproduction of a nature, which is the result of the process of generation, is also the point and purpose of that process.
+St Thomas believed that each nature had itself a point no less than the process that reproduced it.
+This must be so, it might well seem, if reproduction itself were to serve any purpose.
+Bringing humans into being would have no point unless being a human had some point other than bringing other humans into being.
+‘The nature of a thing,’ St Thomas wrote, ‘which is the goal of its production, is itself directed to another goal, which is either an action, or the product of an action’.
+Thus it might be that the point of being a glow-worm was to shine, and the point of being a bee was to make honey.
+Obviously, it is a matter of great importance, if this line of reasoning is correct, to have a correct view of what is the point of being a human.
+* The point of being a human is contemplation of God, and for this they need besides moral virtues, the theological virtues of faith, hope, and charity.
+* Aquinas seeks to reconcile Aristotelian with biblical ethics.
+For Aristotle it is reason that sets the goal of action, and provides the standard by which actions are to be regarded as virtuous or vicious; in the Bible the standard is set by a code of laws.
+There is no conflict, Aquinas maintains, because law is a product of reason.
+Reflection on the essence of human action and choice, as described by Aristotle, leads to the formation of a set of ultimate practical principles to guide the activity of virtue in which human flourishing consists.
+Among these ultimate principles is the biblical injunction to love one's neighbor as
+  oneself: a principle that Aquinas regarded as the first and common precept of human nature, self-evident to human reason (MK: if only it were indeed).